envoyproxy/envoy-mobile/docs/root/development/performance/binary_size.rst

 =======================

-In order to be able to tackle binary size analysis, the Envoy Mobile team has standardize the process in this document.
+In order to be able to tackle binary size analysis, the Envoy Mobile team has standardized the process in this document.

 Object files analysis
 ---------------------